Install Free

 Prerequisites

-• When running in Connected Mode with SonarQube Cloud, you must work with long-lived branches.
-Issues on short-lived branches are not synchronized; SonarQube Server does not distinguish between long- and short-lived branches.
+• SonarQube for IDE does not support short-lived branches therefore, when running in connected mode with SonarQube Cloud, you must work with long-lived branches; SonarQube Server does not distinguish between long- and short-lived branches.

-1. Bind your project to SonarQube (Server, Cloud).
+1. Set up Connected mode and bind your project to SonarQube (Server, Cloud).

 2. In the standard VS Code Panel below the editor region, select the PROBLEMS panel.

-3. Along with regular issues, the PROBLEMS panel should display the list of injection vulnerabilities that are present in the bound folder.
-SonarQube for IDE displays injection vulnerabilities for the entire project.
+3. Along with regular issues, the PROBLEMS panel displays the list of injection vulnerabilities that are found in the bound folder.
+SonarQube for VS Code displays injection vulnerabilities for the entire project.

 Was this page helpful?